 All reviews published on Websiteplanet follow our strict reviewing standards, including ethical standards, that we adopted.
 Such standards require that each review will be based on an independent, honest and professional examination of the reviewer.

 If you serve an audience in the north of England, Heart Internet may seem like a great choice due to its Leeds-based data centre – but is it really?
 While it offers a generous amount of SSD storage on reliable cloud-based servers, there are some essential features missing from its hosting plans, requiring expensive upgrades.
 This is why Heart Internet isn’t one of my top recommendations.
-Before you make any final decisions, you should check out Hostinger’s cheap plans.

 Heart Internet advertises itself as “award-winning” but it hasn’t actually won an award for some years now.
 Having intensively tested its hosting services, I don’t find it particularly surprising that its award-winning days are in the past.
 There are some essential features missing from its basic plans – free SSL certificates, for example – and its pricing is higher than other UK-based hosts.
 Does that mean you shouldn’t consider Heart Internet, though?

 The answer to that question is, “it depends.”
 Heart Internet is still one of the few UK-based hosts with a data centre in the north of England (most have data centres in London or the even further south), so if you’re serving an audience in the northern half of the UK, you may benefit.
 The closer your audience is to the server, the faster your website will load for them (in theory, at least).
 Heart Internet isn’t a match for a brand like Hostingerthough, which offers a better price and excellent performance.

 Heart Internet offers cloud-based shared hosting, WordPress hosting, VPS (virtual private server) hosting, managed VPS hosting, and dedicated servers – but my review will focus on its lowest-priced WordPress hosting as that’s the package I used to run my tests.